 Resolving Grievances:

 Level I - A complaint regarding the placement or education of a homeless child or youth shall first be presented orally and informally to the LEA’s homeless coordinator.
 If the complaint is not promptly resolved, the complainant may present a formal written complaint (grievance) to the homeless coordinator.
 The written charge must include the following information: date of filing, description of alleged grievances, the name of the person or persons involved and a recap of the action taken during the informal charge state.
 Within five (5) working days after receiving the complaint, the coordinator shall state a decision in writing to the complainant, with supporting evidence and reasons.
-In addition, the coordinator will inform the _________________________ (head of the LEA) or his/her designee of the formal complaint and the disposition.
+In addition, the coordinator will inform the Executive Director or their designee of the formal complaint and the disposition.

-Level II - Within five (5) working days after receiving the decision at Level I, the complainant may appeal the decision to the ______________________(head of the LEA) or his/her designee by filing a written appeal package.
-This package shall consist of the complainants’ grievance and the decisions rendered at Level I. The ______________________(head of the LEA) or his/her designee will arrange for a personal conference with the complainant at their earliest mutual convenience.
-Within five (5) working days after receiving the complaint, the ______________________(head of the LEA) or his/her designee shall state a decision in writing to the complainant, with supporting evidence and reasons.
+Level II - Within five (5) working days after receiving the decision at Level I, the complainant may appeal the decision to the Executive Director or their designee by filing a written appeal package.
+This package shall consist of the complainants’ grievance and the decisions rendered at Level I. The Executive Director or their designee will arrange for a personal conference with the complainant at their earliest mutual convenience.
+Within five (5) working days after receiving the complaint, the Executive Director or their designee shall state a decision in writing to the complainant, with supporting evidence and reasons.

-Level III - If resolution is not reached in Level II, a similar written appeals package shall be directed through the ______________________(head of the LEA) or his/her designee to the Board requesting a hearing before the Board at the next regularly scheduled or specially called meeting.
+Level III - If resolution is not reached in Level II, a similar written appeals package shall be directed through the Executive Director or their designee to the Board requesting a hearing before the Board at the next regularly scheduled or specially called meeting.
 The hearing before the Board may be conducted in closed session upon the request of either the Board or the complainant.
 Within thirty (30) working days after receiving the appeals package, the Board shall state its decision and reply in writing to the parties involved.
 For LEA purposes, the decision of the Board is final.

 Level IV - If the complainant is dissatisfied with the action taken by the Governing Board of the LEA, a written notice stating the reasons for the dissatisfaction may be filed with the state director of special federal instructional programs.
 The state director will initiate an investigation, determine the facts relating to the complaint, and issue notice of his or her findings within thirty (30) days to the LEA and the complainant.
 If the findings support the action taken by the LEA, such action will be confirmed.
 If the findings support the allegations of the complainant, the LEA will be directed to take corrective action.
 An appeal of this decision can be made within ten (10) days to the Deputy Commissioner of Education.
 Within thirty (30) days after receiving an appeal, the Deputy Commissioner of Education will render a final administrative decision and notify the complainant and all other interested parties in writing.

-Local Educational Agency Title I.A Parental Involvement Model Policy and School Title I.A Parental Involvement Model Policy [required]
+Local Educational Agency Title I.A Parental Involvement Policy and School Title I.A Parental Involvement Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.